 Get this Recoverit (IS) software online for free.
 Run the iSkysoft Micro SD Card Photo Recovery Software on your Mac computer.
 The following window will come up.
 Select the type of file you want to recover from micro SD card, in this situation, you can choose "Photo" tab and hit the "Next" button.

 Select whatever drive you have lost your files from.
 Suppose you want to scan your micro SD card, find and select it, then click on "Start" at the bottom right corner of the window.
 (If your drive is not in the list, click on the "Refresh" icon on the right of the "External Removable Device", it should come up.

 Step 3 Recover Photos from Micro SD Card

 After scanning is completed, a window will come up displaying all files that can be previewed before attempting to recover them.
 The health of each file is also displayed, ranging from "Good" to "Poor" to "Bad" (the last of which may not be recoverable).
 Select whichever files you would like to recover; the folders on the left can be clicked to display the files in each subfolder.
-After selecting them, click on the "Recover" button at the top to save the chosen files to a specified location (preferably not to the drive you initially lost the files from).
+After selecting them, click on the "Recover" button at the bottom to save the chosen files to a specified location (preferably not to the drive you initially lost the files from).

 Part 2.
 Full Tips on How to Take Care of SD Card

 We do believe that a well-cared for SD card doesn't hurt; a micro SD card is at its zenith when it is treated properly and is not prone to damage, either externally via physical carelessness or internally via viruses or other malicious software.
 Since the topic at hand deals with recovering photos successfully, here are some tricks to maintaining an SD card and having better marginal chances of successfully recovering data.